neo4j/cypher-editor/docs/generated/neo4j-cypher_react-codemirror.md

 ```
 <b>Remarks:</b>

-Changing this can be used to manually control the search editor text
+Changing this can be used to manually control the search panel text

 <b>Default Value:</b>